Less than container load (LCL) Shipping

 Safety of Goods

-The safety of shipments is told by the frequence and number of instructors involved.
-LCL shipments involve further running compared to FCL, adding the threat of damage, theft, or loss.
-FCL, on the other hand, minimizes handling since there’s no sharing of vessel space, making it more suitable for dispatching fragile goods.
+The safety of deliveries are told by the frequency and number of handlers involved.
+LCL shipments involve more handling than FCL does, adding to the risk of damage, theft, or loss.
+FCL minimizes handling since there is no sharing of vessel space, therefore considered ideal for sending fragile cargo.

 Fresh LCL Freights